djq/dsuf/class_notes.md

 Clear all your plots from the display, and try typing `plot1` into the console:

-	ggsave() # puts in your working directory (see below, for exaplanation of working directory)
+	ggsave() # puts in your working directory (see below, for explanation of working directory)

 	ggsave(plot1, file="millenium_cities.pdf", width=4, height=4)